Tomboy ((G)I-dle song): Composition

 "Tomboy" was written by Soyeon, who also composed and arranged the song alongside Pop Time and Jenci.
-Musically, it was described as a rock and pop punk song with lyrics about "independence and breaking the mold [of] being a 'perfect' girlfriend".
-"Tomboy" was composed in the key of C-sharp minor with a tempo of 124 beats per minute.
+Soyeon cited the fictional character, Cruella de Vil, as the inspiration behind the song.
+Musically, it is a "grimy" alternative rock and pop punk song that is influenced by rock music.
+It is set to reverberating guitar riffs and drum beats with lyrics about "independent and breaking the mold [of] being a 'perfect girlfriend'".
+In terms of musical notation, the song was written in the key of C-sharp minor with a tempo of 124 beats per minute.